 To Plato, well-being did not depend on external goods, but how we use these external goods (whether wisely or unwisely).
 Individuals who simply aspire for great wealth, fame, and power for its own sake were misguided.
 To Plato, a life well lived was achieved by the pursuit of higher knowledge and man’s social obligation to the common good.

-How does one become more virtuous according to Plato?
+How does one develop “aretê” or virtue according to Plato?

 “the unexamined life is not worth living,”– Socrates in Plato’s Apology

-Plato wrote in the book Apology that when Socrates was on trial, he was asked why he always questions everything?
-Socrates replied famously because “the unexamined life is not worth living”.
+Plato wrote in the book Apology that when Socrates was on trial, he was asked why he questions everything?
+Socrates replied very simply, because “the unexamined life is not worth living”.
 Socrates taught his students to examine everything that you hold of value.
 Don’t simply take something of value as the truth until you examine it or question it through rigorous reason.
-To Plato, the person who gets up in the morning, goes to work, comes home watches TV, goes to bed, all without reflecting on his day will not live a good life.
+To Plato, the person who lives his days without reflecting on his life or his surroundings will not live a flourishing life.

-Because humans were given a brain that could reason, we are all designed with the ability reflect upon what we believe, to seek the truth, so we could either defend or disregard our beliefs.
-In turn, we would become wiser allowing us to live a good and meaningful life.
+As humans we have a brain that can reason.
+We are all designed with the ability reflect upon what we believe, to seek the truth, so we could either defend or disregard commonly held beliefs.
+In turn, we become wiser through our reasoning allowing us to flourish and live a more meaningful life.

 Self-mastery of reason over desires.

-In Plato’s Republic, man is good when he uses reason to control his actions, and bad when he discards reason.
+In Plato’s Republic, man is good when he uses reason to control his actions and turns bad when he discards reason.
 A man that ignores reason will become overcome by unchecked desires that can have detrimental consequences.
-By mastering our use of reason, a person will obtain harmony, calm, and self-control.
-Similarly as said in the Apology, Socrates’ call to live examined lives allowed our reasoning abilities to direct our thoughts and actions instead of relying on our impulses.
-Therefore we would make wiser choices.
-Plato concluded that ultimately by controlling our stubborn appetites through reason and acting accordingly for the good of the community helps achieve eudaimonia.
+By mastering our use of reason, we can better obtain harmony and self-control.
+Similarly as said in the Apology, Socrates’ call to live examined lives allows our reasoning abilities to direct our thoughts and actions instead of relying simply on our impulses which can often lead us astray.
+Instead, it is by controlling our stubborn appetites through reason and acting accordingly for the common good, one would obtain eudaemonia.

 Live by four cardinal virtues